-If a person is refused bail in the Local Court they have a right to make an application for Supreme Court bail.
+If you are refused bail in the Local Court, you have a right to make a bail application to the New South Wales Supreme Court.

 Why Streeton Lawyers?